Should Europe be scared of Italy's populists?

 They've declared a "People's Republic" and "Italians First!" is one of their slogans.

-Their message: The interests of ordinary Italians - not of the rich or well connected or of 'the bureaucrats in Brussels' should now be prioritised.
+Their message: the interests of ordinary Italians - not of the rich or well connected or of "the bureaucrats in Brussels" should now be prioritised.

 A seductive proposal to corruption and recession-weary Italians.

-How did Europhile Italy suddenly turn so Eurosceptic?
+How did europhile Italy suddenly turn so Eurosceptic?

 Italy used to be a hugely EU-enthusiastic nation.
 Italians viewed the club as a safeguard against their often corrupt or inept national governments.
 They believed the euro would bring stability compared to the boom and bust cycles associated with their national currency, the lira.